Rachel2308/from-field-to-frame/TESTING.md

 #### App - Blog

 * #### **Blog Home Page**
-    * Page renders well in all screen sizes
+    * Page renders well in all screen sizes.
+The cards end up different sizes due to the differing amount of content in them, however this was preferred over having a varied amount of white space which would have been necessary if the cards were to be all the same size.
     * If logged in user is a super user, Add new blog button and edit and delete links are displayed
     * Read more button takes user to the correct blog page